praksharma/Bib-file-abbreviated/README.md

 # Bib file from full Journal name to abbreviated names
 So, I have added functions to store the name of missing journals to `data/missing_journals.txt`.
 Later you can find them online add them to `journals.json`.

+**[UPDATE]: 11 Sep 2023**

-[UPDATE] So, now we can not only search missing journals but also missing books, conference proceedings, book publisher etc. These lists are stored in `data/missing_fields.txt`.
+So, now we can not only search missing journals but also missing books, conference proceedings, book publisher etc. These lists are stored in `data/missing_fields.txt`.

 ### Usage